jesserichmanNYC/blog/content/post/perfect_docker_java.md

 $ docker build -t blog/sbdemo:latest .
 ```

-Running the `docker history` command on created Docker image, it’s possible to see all layers that this image consists from:
+Running the `docker history` command on created Docker image will let you to see all layers that make up this image:

 - 4.8MB Alpine Linux Layer
 - 103MB OpenJDK JRE Layer